-In this case, the stacked stone has been used in a color that contrasts the rest of the room.
+In this case, the stacked stone has been used in a color that contrasts with the rest of the room.
 The result is not only a backdrop for the shelving, but also a dynamic way to liven up the room’s design.
-Contrast is a very effective way of making designs pop, so the addition of this backsplash turns the kitchen from bland to bold.
+Contrast is an amazingly effective way of making designs pop, so the addition of this backsplash turns the kitchen from bland to bold.

 One of the ways that stacked stone can be so pleasing to the eye is the repetition of the lines between the stones.
 Those lines can mimic others in the room, such as the cabinetry.

-In this room, they not only draw the eye along the backsplash horizontally, they’re also used to cover the column beside the cabinets.
+In this room, they not only draw the eye along the backsplash horizontally, but they are also used to cover the column beside the cabinets.
 The stone wrapping the column in clean, horizontal lines makes it a sculptural addition to the design and makes an otherwise ordinary kitchen into something truly special.

-The majority of kitchens have a backsplash area that measures 18-inches in height.
-This doesn’t always have to be so, however.
+Most kitchens have a backsplash area that measures 18-inches in height.
+This does not always have to be so, however.
 The area behind the range can often be raised to the height of the hood, allowing you to show off the space with color, texture, or pattern.

-Contrast adds a lot to a design, but you don’t need to go overboard to get the effect.
-Sometimes, a subtle contrast is all that’s necessary, especially in small kitchens or in spaces that use a few different materials near one another.
+Contrast adds a lot to a design, but you do not need to go overboard to get the effect.
+Sometimes, a subtle contrast is all that is necessary, especially in small kitchens or in spaces that use a few varied materials near one another.

 This space has a unique countertop paired with white cabinets.
 So, a stacked stone backsplash that has a color that coordinates with the cabinets, but a texture that contrasts the sleek counter, can add just the right finishing touch.
 The result is a room with interest and design without a cluttered look.